C-Wirth/archieve-scraper-project-fall-2024/README.md

 ChromaDb - https://docs.trychroma.com/

 Beautiful Soup -https://pypi.org/project/beautifulsoup4/
-(**ONLY** needed if you want to scrape the archieve in document 1)
+(**ONLY** needed if you want to scrape the archieve as performed in _1_WikiLeaksScraper.py)

 How to run:

 This is a pipeline.
-The first two files have been run and the database has been built.
+The first two files have ALREADY BEEN run and the database has been built.
 You just need to install the libraies to make your queries through your CLI.
 See program 3 below to run the program

 What The pipeline does: